Northern Harrier

 Sharp-shinned Hawk

-Jerry looks for molt pattern of flight feathers.
+Jerry looks for molt pattern of flight feathers

 Sharp-shinned Hawk

-Adult Sharp-shinned Hawk acting feisty and ready to go.
+Adult Sharp-shinned Hawk acting feisty and ready to go

 Red-tailed Hawk